vaibhav-yerkar/Wolfenstein3D_Clone/README.md

 - 🌟 OpenGL-based rendering for enhanced graphics performance.
 - 🧹 Clean and reusable SDL2 wrapper for better code management.
 - 🕹️ Smooth player movement and collision detection.
+- 🎶 Audio support with SDL_mixer for sound effects and music.

 ---